ashrcho/ashrcho/README.md

 ### Welcome!

-#### Economics student with an interest in Data Science.
+#### I am an Economics student with an interest in Data Science.

 - 🧠 Possessing knowledge in: `Python[Pandas]`, `SQL[BigQuery]`, `Tableau`, `Excel`
-- 💼 I'm interested in working as a Data Analyst to drive business insights.
+- 💼 Interested in working as a Data Analyst to drive business insights.
 - ⚙️ Current Project: Telecommunication Company Churn Analysis Dashboard
 - 💬 Ask me about **Business Strategy**,